Miltage/robert/site/blog/blender-gobos.md

 There you have it!
 Please use this new knowledge responsibly.

 *PS.
 To get the light rays you see in these renders, you will need to set up some volumetric fog.*

+**UPDATE**: A few days after publishing this post, I found this [great short tutorial on Twitter](https://twitter.com/JanvandenHemel/status/1581348803491205120) for using animated textures with your lights, if you want something a little more dynamic!